ivankovnatsky/podservice/README.md

 # Pod Service

-YouTube to Podcast Feed Service - Convert YouTube URLs to podcast episodes.
+Podcast Feed Service - Convert media URLs to podcast episodes.

-A lightweight Python service that watches a file for YouTube URLs, downloads them as audio using yt-dlp, and serves them as a podcast feed compatible with Apple Podcasts and other podcast players.
+A lightweight Python service that watches a file for URLs (YouTube, Substack, or any yt-dlp supported source), downloads them as audio, and serves them as a podcast feed compatible with Apple Podcasts and other podcast players.

 ## Features

 - 🎙️ **HTTP server** serving a podcast RSS feed with iTunes extensions
-- 👀 **File watching** for automatic YouTube URL processing
+- 👀 **File watching** for automatic URL processing
-- 📥 **Automatic download** using yt-dlp (high-quality audio)
+- 📥 **Automatic download** using yt-dlp (YouTube, Substack, and many other sources)
 - 🔄 **Real-time updates** - new episodes appear immediately
 - 📱 **Apple Podcast compatible** feed
 - 🚀 **NixOS/nix-darwin** service module for easy deployment